animeshpaul91/Complete-Java-Masterclass/Notes/Critical_Thinking.md

 2. **There is no point of talent without hard work.** Lazy people (even though talented) do not achieve success.
 As you rise higher in life and achieve more, you will find that every compatriot of yours is talented.
 What makes a difference at that point is sheer hard work.
 3. **Be a lifelong learner.** Learning should never stop.
 Learn anything, even stuff that is not directly related to your area of work.
 Read more.
 4. **Invest a certain amount of your money in Gold.** It will never lose it's value.

+## Key traits of Smart/Successful people:
+* Listen more than you speak.
+* Question everything.
+Why things work the way they work?
+Ask questions.
+Seek the truth.
+Get into the depth of things
+* Do not arrive into conclusions quick.
+Have data/evidence back your decisions and claims.
+Take your time to draw conclusions.